-Therefore, what is the complete process involved behind making bamboo sheets?
+Therefore, what is the complete process involved in making bamboo sheets?
 Let us discuss it comprehensively to understand the process’s ins and outs.

-The process behind making bamboo sheets is long and tedious.
-Here’s a basic rundown of what happens during the process:
+The process of making bamboo sheets is long and tedious.
+Here’s a basic rundown of what happens during the process.

 Bamboo trunks are mechanically crushed and steamed, after which they go through a process for separating particularly long rayon fibers.
 The process is known as retting.
 Countries from East Asia and China are some notable places where bamboo plants and bamboo bed sheet production are popular.

-Below, you will learn all about the process in which a bamboo plant converts into a textile.
-You will also learn about the different parts involved in the manufacturing process, which will allow you to make a well-informed decision on the type of bamboo sheet that would suit you the most
+Below, you will learn all about the process by which a bamboo plant converts into a textile.
+You will also learn about the different parts involved in the manufacturing process, which will allow you to make a well-informed decision on the type of bamboo sheet that would suit you the most.

 1. Harvesting the Bamboo Plant